kylelang/stats-refs/README.md

 # stats-refs

-This repository contains thematically organized reading lists/BibTex files for statistical content.
+This repository contains thematically organized reading lists and BibTex files for statistical content.

-## Structure
+## Directory Structure
-In an attempt to make this project as clear, user-friendly, and extensible as possible, we employ a particular directory structure.
+In an attempt to make this project as clear, user-friendly, and extensible as possible, we (the stats-refs core team) have imposed a particular directory structure.
 - This project contains two types of reading lists: *Raw* and *Annotated*.
-  - The materials that go into the raw reading lists are stored in in the */raw* directory.
+  - The materials for the raw reading lists are stored in the */raw* directory.
-  - The materials that go into the annotated reading lists are stored in in the */annotated* directory.
+  - The (additional) materials for the annotated reading lists are stored in in the */annotated* directory.
-- The */bin* directory contains Python and BASH scripts to facilitate programmatic modification, formatting, and compilation of reading lists
+- The */bin* directory contains Python and shell scripts to facilitate programmatic modification, formatting, and compilation of BibTex and LaTeX files.
   - Both the */raw* and */annotated* directories contain thematic subdirectories (e.g., */raw/missingData*).
+	  - These thematic directories MAY contain additional subdirectories dedicated to sub-themes.
-- Each thematic subdirectory contains three subdirectories: *latex*, *bibtex*, and *pdf*.
+- Each thematic directory contains three subdirectories: *latex*, *bibtex*, and *pdf*.
   - The *latex* directory contains the LaTeX files for each reading list.
-  - The *bibtex* directory contains the underlying BibTex files.
+  - The *bibtex* directory contains the BibTex files.
   - The *pdf* directory contains compiled reading lists in PDF format.

 ## Formatting